grafana/k6-docs/src/data/markdown/docs/02 javascript api/08 k6-http/10-batch- requests -.md

 ### Example with request objects

-You can also use objects to hold information about a request.
-Here is an example where we do that in order to send a POST request, plus use custom HTTP headers by adding a [Params](/javascript-api/k6-http/params) object to the request:
+This example uses objects to define a batch of POST requests (along with custom HTTP headers in a [Params](/javascript-api/k6-http/params) object to the request):

 <CodeGroup labels={[]}>